 The BEO needs to be realistic, and if the vendor rejects offers over the BEO, you may need to re-evaluate the BEO.

 Managing the offer process

 If a potential buyer makes a written offer, you need to present it to the vendor.
 You may want to ask any other interested buyers if they would like to make an offer, although the first offer needs to be presented within a reasonable timeframe.
 It’s important you check the first offer for a sunset clause to avoid placing your vendor or customers under undue pressure.

 If there is more than one written offer, it becomes a multi-offer process.
-You can find more information about selling a property by multi-offer here.
+More information about selling a property by multi-offer

 If there is just one written offer, the vendor can consider the offer and decide what to do:

 - Consult their lawyer or conveyancer, sign the sale and purchase agreement and accept the offer.

 - Reject the offer.
 In this case, the buyer may decide to put in another offer.
 You don’t have to tell the buyer why the vendor rejected the offer, but it may be helpful for them to know so they can make a better offer next time.